Elekester/PSO2-Chat-Log-Statistics/README.md

 # PSO2 Chat Log Statistics

-Get some basic statistics from your chat log files, like total message count or all the names used by a Player Id.
+Get some basic statistics from your PSO2 chat log files, including a player's message counts for each chat.

+Visit the site at https://elekester.github.io/PSO2-Chat-Log-Statistics/

 ## File Upload and Settings Menu